vic-cheung/rpy-bridge/README.md

 ### Thanks

-This package was spun out of internal tooling at a previous employer.
-Thanks to the team for their contributions and for permission to publish this extracted utility.
+This package was spun out of internal tooling at Revolution Medicines.
+Many thanks to the team there for allowing the code to be open sourced.